tristandatascience/llm_zoomcamp_project/README.md

 ## Usage

+1. In the menu interface "Set LLM", set your LLM.
-1. In the user interface, use the "Upload PDF" tab to upload your documents.
+2. In the menu interface "Upload PDF" upload your documents.
-2. Switch to the "Chat" tab to start asking questions about your document content and leave feedback.
+3. In the menu interface "Chat" tab to start asking questions about your document content and leave feedback.
-3. You can view feedback statistics in the "Feedback and Statistics" tab.
+4. You can view feedback statistics in the "Feedback and Statistics" tab.

 ## Configuration